Shfiso-a/RakLib-TCP/README.md

 This library is very lightweight on actual implementation - it provides the bare minimum to get a Minecraft Pocket Edition server functional.
 It only currently provides server functionality, and does not support most RakNet features.

+i didnt test if this tcp raklib work or not ( for now ) i will test it soon
 _This project is not affiliated with Jenkins Software LLC nor RakNet._

 ```